Information Center

 How many jobs will the Black Butte Copper Project provide?

-If a Mine Operating Permit is approved by the Montana Department of Environmental Quality, and a mine is constructed and put into operation, the economic benefit for Meagher County and surrounding areas will be significant.
-There will be approximately 200 positions needed during the mine construction phase which will last 24 months.
-When the mine opens, the operational phase will employ approximately 240 full time jobs and 50 full time contractors.
-These will range from underground miners to truck drivers, electricians, mechanics, business and accounting services, clerical support, human resources, management personnel and related occupations such as engineers, geologists, environmental scientist, hydrologists, surveyors, maintenance personnel and other technical support positions.
+The construction of Black Butte Copper will bring significant economic benefit for Meagher County and surrounding areas from .
+The construction of the mine will last 24 months and need approximately 200-400 contracted positions .
+When the mine opens, the operation will employ approximately 240 full time jobs and 50 full time contractors.
+Job types will range from underground miners to truck drivers, electricians, mechanics, business and accounting service staff, clerical support staff, human resources staff, management personnel and related occupations such as engineers, geologists, environmental scientists, hydrologists, surveyors, maintenance personnel and other technical support positions.

 Are you going to hire local whenever possible?